 Section 3.4.
 Capital Accounts.
 A separate capital account (each, a “Capital Account”) will be established and maintained for each Member.
-The Capital Account of each Member will be credited with such Member’s Capital Contributions to the Company, all Profits allocated to such Member pursuant Section 3.5 to this Agreement; and will be debited with all Losses allocated such Member pursuant to Section 3.5, any items of loss or deduction of the Company specially allocated to such Member pursuant to Section 3.6 or otherwise pursuant to this Agreement, and all cash and the Carrying Value of any property (net of liabilities assumed by such Member and the liabilities to which such property is subject) distributed by the Company to such Member.
+The Capital Account of each Member will be credited with such Member’s Capital Contributions to the Company, all Profits allocated to such Member pursuant Section 3.5 to this Agreement; and will be debited with all Losses allocated to such Member pursuant to Section 3.5, any items of loss or deduction of the Company specially allocated to such Member pursuant to Section 3.6 or otherwise pursuant to this Agreement, and all cash and the Carrying Value of any property (net of liabilities assumed by such Member and the liabilities to which such property is subject) distributed by the Company to such Member.
 To the extent not provided for in the preceding sentence, the Capital Accounts of the Members will be adjusted and maintained in accordance with the rules of Treasury Regulations Section 1.704-1(b)(2)(iv), as the same may be amended or revised; provided, that such adjustment and maintenance does not have a material adverse effect on the economic interests of the Members.
 Any references in any section of this Agreement to the Capital Account of a Member will be deemed to refer to such Capital Account as the same may be credited or debited from time to time as set forth above.
 In the event of any transfer of any interest in the Company in accordance with the terms of this Agreement, the transferee will succeed to the Capital Account of the transferor to the extent it relates to the transferred interest.
 In no event shall any loan to Company be included as part of the capital of Company.
 In no event, shall any loan to Company be included as part of the capital account of the Member making the loan.

 Section 3.5 Allocations of Profits and Losses.
 Profits and Losses for any period shall be allocated to the Members in such a manner that, after such allocations have been made, each Member’s Capital Account shall be equal to (to the extent possible) the hypothetical amount (the “Target Capital Account”) that the Company would distribute to such Member if the Company: